-The Competition and Public procurement practice group has considerable experience in supporting companies in their international business activities.
+The Competition & Regulatory practice group has considerable experience in supporting companies in their international business activities.
 Our specialists understand the impact of differences in legal cultures and different work approaches in negotiating international commercial contracts.
 As well as identifying and assessing the legal aspects, we deliver clear added value in our role as strategic sparring partner in considering the commercial implications of various distribution forms.
 The overall objective is to select the distribution and organisation structure that best suits your business.
 The ideal structure can range from distribution, franchise agency or representation through to other forms of collaboration.
 Once you have chosen the ideal distribution structure, we can also effectively and efficiently assist your business in putting that structure into (international) practice.